guokai8/C-/fastacut/readme.txt

 Get chromosome sequence by position (like fastacmd in blast)
 ----------------
 How to use it?
-* first: complie the function
+* First: complie the function
   clang++ -O3 fastacut.cpp -o fastacut
-* second: prepare the site file like this
+* Second: prepare the site file like this Genename,Chr1,100,300
-  Chr1,100,300
-* third:
+* Third:
   ./fastacut test.fasta tt  >res.fasta
   test.fasta: genome fasta file
   tt: site position